 Ultimately, you’ll be able to talk directly to your child’s future parents about how they’ll talk to your child about adoption if you like.
 Together, you can discuss how your child’s adoption story will be a part of his or her life, and how you’d like that story to be told.

-To learn more about how the adoptive parents you choose will talk to your child about adoption, or to get answers to any other questions you may have, fill out our online form, or call 1-800-ADOPTION to speak to an adoption professional.
+To learn more about how the adoptive parents you choose will talk to your child about adoption, or to get answers to any other questions you may have, fill out our online form, or call 1-800-ADOPTION now.